LadyNaggaga/ASP.NETCoreMVA/Introduction/RoutingandMVC.md

 - Open `csproj` file and add the line below as dependency to install the Microsoft.AspNetCore.Routing Package

-*Option 1: Add package using Nuget packet manager in VS 2017*
+*Option 1: Add package using Nuget packet manager in Visual Studio*

 *Option 2: Use the dotnet CLI `dotnet add package <package name>`*
 ```XML